 A Microsoft-hosted Active Directory (for Office 365) imposes strict access restrictions that prevent direct directory coexistence between Notes and a hosted AD.
-With Quest's CMN, however, you could establish a "two-step" coexistence between Domino and Office 365 by this process:
+With Quest Coexistence Manager for Notes, however, you could establish a "two-step" coexistence between Domino and Office 365 by this process:

-- 1 Configure the CMN Directory Connector for bidirectional updates between Notes and a local, proprietary Active Directory. - 2 Configure Microsoft's AD Sync tool to synchronize the local AD with Office 365.
+- 1 Configure the CMN Directory Connector for bidirectional updates between Notes and a local, proprietary Active Directory. - 2 Configure Microsoft AD Sync tool to synchronize the local AD with Office 365.